bootdotdev/blog/content/about.md

 The vertical bar on the letter "T" represents the depth of your knowledge in a specialization, and the horizontal bar represents the shallow breadth of your knowledge across all facets of software engineering.
 For example, you can build a strong vertical bar by focusing primarily on backend development in Golang.
 At the same time, you can build a shallow wide bar by doing small projects in JavaScript, Vue, Python, embedded firmware, functional programming, networking, distributed systems, or anything else that piques your interest.

-## You need to have the skills and be able to prove them too
+## Your coding skills don't matter if you don't know how to show them off to a potential employer.

 You can be the best developer in the world, but if you’re not able to prove yourself to potential employers you will never find a programming job.
 Spending time working on your portfolio and resume will make your job search possible, then practicing the interviewing skills you'll need will ensure a successful job hunt.